ldn-softdev/jtc/User Guide.md

     "a"      |         "a"         |          "a"          |          "a"          |     "a"
 ```
 _\- the values in the 4th column header (namely `"a":3,"c":4`) do not look like valid JSON - those are JSON object's elements
-when pointed to by the `-i <walk-path>`, i.e. they are JSON elements in objects, i.e. with labels_
+when pointed to by the `-i <walk-path>`, i.e., they are JSON elements in objects, i.e., with labels_

 as follows from the table:
 - insertion cannot occur into the atomic JSON elements